-\paragraph{The Distribution $R^\Ww$.} At any iteration, given the current set $\Ww$, CARS samples from a reweighted distribution $R^\Ww$ over the set of sequences $\Sigma^*\setminus\ext(\Ww)$ that so far has not been proven incorrect.
+\paragraph{The Distribution $R^\Ww$.} At any iteration, given the current set $\Ww$, CARS samples from a reweighted distribution $R^\Ww$ over the set of sequences $\Sigma^*\setminus\ext(\Ww)$ has not been proven incorrect so far.
 It is convenient to represent the probabilities associated to each prefix in $\pref(\Ww)$ using a trie structure.
-Elements of $\Ww$ are leaves of the trie, and for internal nodes we store the actual values of $p_u$ calculated according to the above formula.
+Elements of $\Ww$ are leaves of the trie, and for internal nodes we store the actual values of $p_u$ calculated according to Equation~\eqref{eq:pu-rec}.
 Note that we do not need to store any more values of $p_u$, as for other sequences we have that either $p_u=0$ or $p_u=1$.

 When a new sequence $w$ is added to $\Ww$, we add the corresponding leaf to the trie and set its probability $p_w$ to $0$.
 This update is then propagated upward in the trie: whenever a child probability $p_{ua}$ decreases by $x$, the parent $p_u$ decreases by $\prob(ua \mid u)\cdot x$.
 The complexity of an update is linear in the length of $w$ (see Appendix~\ref{app:complexity}).
 We provide an empirical analysis of the trie memory usage in Appendix~\ref{app:trie-memory}, where we observe that, in practice, trie growth is sublinear in the number of samples.